LaMMMy/blogfiles/BizTalk_SendPort_ClientCerts.md

 ![MessageProps](/blog/img/WCF_BasicHttp_message.jpg "Message")

 It greys out the cert related things, and just leaves message related credentials.
+Simple, just enter your username and password which the WCF is expecting and Bob's your uncle...client certs must be even easier!

 So now, we finally had our test client certs, I got the IIS server set up to trust all the right issuers, got the IIS Server cert setup, checked "Require" on the Client Certificates section in IIS configuration.
+I could reach the mex endpoint that's put up by the WCF service in a browser and choose the client cert from the service on which our BizTalk Send Port resides.

-Then, I opened up our BizTalk solution to the same WCF-BasicHttp properties page again and switched to TransportWithMessageCredential, thinking all I would have to do is supply a client cert...wrong:
+Then, I opened up our BizTalk solution to the same WCF-BasicHttp properties page again and switched to TransportWithMessageCredential, thinking all I would have to do is supply a client cert using the that handy looking browse button...Wrong!

 ![TransMessageProps](/blog/img/WCF_BasicHttp_transmessage.jpg "TransMessage")

-It's hard to tell, but I did change the security mode in that screenshot...but nothing else changed.
-So basically you can't supply a cert here...
+It's hard to tell, but I did change the security mode in the screenshot above...but nothing else changed.
+So basically you can't supply a cert here, the handy dandy browse button turns out to be only for when you choose Transport security with a "Transport client credential type:" of Certificate.

 # The Solution #

-Now that I can start to understand what is actually going on in my situation, it makes more sense why the security page does not allow an SSL client cert AND message credentials.
+Now that I can start to understand what is actually going on in my situation, it makes a bit more sense why the security page does not allow an SSL client cert AND message credentials.
 It's because this particular tab applies only to message security.
 The *Transport* part of *TransportWithMessageCredential* is just saying, there will be Transport-Layer security of some sort, but it's not being handled by BizTalk, however, BizTalk will be expecting it.
 This tab has nothing to do with the HTTP/IIS layer of security.

-You want to change those, you need to edit the identity of the endpoint.
+You want to change the actual Transport-Layer/HTTP endpoint settings, you need to edit the identity of the endpoint.
 That's on the General tab.
 Duh.

 So, to make the BizTalk WCF-BasicHttp adapter send port attach a client cert to the HTTP request, you go to: